Generic name: vancomycin hydrochloride

 |Trial 1||81.3 (134)||(74.4, 88.3)|

 The median time to resolution of diarrhea was 5 days and 4 days in Trial 1 and Trial 2, respectively.
 For subjects older than 65 years of age, the median time to resolution was 6 days and 4 days in Trial 1 and Trial 2, respectively.
 In subjects with diarrhea resolution at end-of-treatment with vancomycin hydrochloride capsules, recurrence of CDAD during the following four weeks occurred in 25 of 107 (23%) and 18 of 102 (18%) in Trial 1 and Trial 2, respectively.

 Restriction Endonuclease Analysis (REA) was used to identify C. difficile baseline isolates in the BI group.
 In Trial 1, the Vancomycin Hydrochloride-treated subjects were classified at baseline as follows 31 (23%) with BI strain, 69 (52%) with non-BI strain, and 34 (25%) with unknown strain.
 Clinical success rates were 87% for BI strain, 81% for non-BI strain, and 76% for unknown strain.
 In subjects with diarrhea resolution at end-of treatment with vancomycin hydrochloride, recurrence of CDAD during the following four weeks occurred in 7 of 26 subjects with BI strain, 12 of 56 subjects with non-BI strain, and 6 of 25 subjects with unknown strain.

 How Supplied/Storage and Handling

-Capsules have a grey cap and opaque light-grey body imprinted with “VANCO” on the cap and “125 mg” on the body in black ink.
+The 125 mg* CAPSULES have a blue cap and yellow body imprinted with "OP64" on both cap and body in white ink.

-Capsules have a green cap and turquoise body imprinted with “VANCO” on the cap and “250 mg” on the body in white ink.
+The 250 mg* CAPSULES have a blue cap and dark-yellow body imprinted with "OP65" on both cap and body in white ink.